rust-project-primer/book/STYLE.md

 ### Lists and Structure

-- Use bullet points for procedural steps, feature lists, and options
-- Use numbered lists only when order matters (like installation steps)
-- Prefer prose paragraphs over excessive bullet points for better flow
-- Keep paragraphs focused on single concepts
+Bullet-point lists are fine for feature lists, options, or procedural steps, but overusing them makes sections read like notes rather than prose.
+If a section is mostly bullet points, rewrite the key content as paragraphs and keep lists for items that genuinely benefit from the format (comparison tables, command references, short enumerations).
+Use numbered lists only when order matters.

 ### Code Examples

-Provide practical, working examples rather than abstract demonstrations:

-- Include complete command lines with flags
-- Show both the command and expected output when helpful
-- Use realistic crate names and scenarios
+Provide practical, working examples rather than abstract demonstrations.
+Include complete command lines with flags, and show expected output when it helps clarify behavior.
+Use realistic crate names and scenarios.

-- Prefer inline code blocks over separate files unless the example is substantial
+Code examples should live in the `examples/` directory and be pulled into chapters using `{{#include ...}}` directives.
+This keeps examples buildable and testable.
+Short inline code blocks (a few lines of configuration, a single command) are fine directly in the markdown.

 ## Admonitions